simonmcho/blog/README.md

 - This is managed by the `ReviewsController`'s `store` method.
 It takes the `post_id` param (How does this become the post object of that specific post?)
 - It calls the `addReview` method that lives in the `Post` model.
 - This in turn allows the review associated with the post to be created

+### Users
+- users table already migrated due to boilerplate
+- Manually saved a user...use `bcrypt` method to encapsulate password in order to save it as an encrypted password in the db
+-

 Continue from here: https://laracasts.com/series/laravel-from-scratch-2017/episodes/15